MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 > [!WARNING]
 >
->- MS Teams integration comes with MCT instances with authentication type as "Work or School Account".
+>- MS Teams integration comes with CT instances with authentication type as "Work or School Account".
->- Once you disable the MS Teams integration, you would be able to add users to the platform via MCT Admin UI.
+>- Once you disable the MS Teams integration, you would be able to add users to the platform via CT Admin UI.

 :::image type="content" source="../media/Disable MS Teams integration.PNG" alt-text="Disable teams integration":::